-As a Vistage Chair of two groups in the Los Angeles area, I frequently come across business owners who have heard of Vistage and would like to know more about it.
+As a Vistage Chair of two groups in the Los Angeles area, I frequently come across business owners and CEOs who have heard of Vistage and would like to know more about it.
 They are curious about the organization, the benefits of peer advisory boards and personal executive coaching.

 Vistage Peer Groups

 What all Vistage groups have in common is the Vistage experience: Working with a professionally trained facilitator (the Vistage Chair), Vistage members from non-competing industries meet in small groups on a monthly basis to become better leaders and make better decisions – so they can grow their businesses faster and more profitably.
 Vistage member companies have grown their businesses more than 2.2X faster than non-Vistage members according to Den & Bradstreet.

 Members form meaningful relationships and share their knowledge and experiences to help and challenge one another to come up with better solutions for their businesses.
 In addition, they receive one-on-one coaching from their Chair every month and also have access to resources such as an online best practices library, speakers, webinars, city and national conferences.
-It’s a growing network of 15,000 business leaders worldwide.
+It’s a growing network of 24,000 business leaders worldwide.

-Vistage Groups for your personal leadership needs:
+The primary Vistage groups for your personal leadership needs:

-Small Business Owners – These are small business owners with under $5 million in revenue.
+Small Business Owners – These are small business owners with under $3 million in revenue.
 Business owners in this category share common challenges related to building and growing healthy companies.
 Members meet once a month for a full day.
-Includes monthly, 2 hour personal coaching sessions.
+Includes monthly, personal coaching sessions.

 Enrollment Fees and Membership Dues